 Certain terminology will appear in documentation and discussions.
-We provide herein some explanation of said terms.
+Here we provide a glossary, explaining some of the said terms.
 Further information can be found on the FAQs page.

 This is a calculation made from the frequency that given alleles appear in the general population.
 It tells us how many times more likely it is that the tested male is the father of the child, compared to an unrelated individual.